Everything You Need to Know about Fast Charging Your iPhone

 This is precisely why some iPhone users think that their iPhones stop charging at 80%.
 You can learn more about this issue from our previous blog: Why Your iPhone Stops Charging At 80% (& How To Fix It)

 If you don't want to use wired fast charging, you may choose wireless chargers that let you charge you at home, in the office, or on the go.
 So even if you can't find time to charge it, there's nothing to worry about.
-The MagEZ Slider 2 is a detachable 3-in-1 wireless charger that can handle iPhone, AirPods, and Apple Watch simultaneously.
-The detachable design allows you to slide the wireless charging power bank (5W/7.5W) to charge on the go.
+PITAKA Aramid Fiber Magnetic Power Bank is a Qi2-certified MagSafe battery pack, offering up to 15W fast wireless charging.
+Its features 5000mAh battery capacity to keep your iPhone powered on the go.

 Read More